 John Paul Landing Park playground and fishing lake — Cypress, TX

-Good to know: playground, fishing lake, 7.8-mile trail, picnic pavilions, environmental education center, non-motorized boating.
+Good to know: playground, fishing lake, picnic pavilions, non-motorized boating.
 Closed Thanksgiving Days & December 24-25s & January 1s.

 Parent tip: Fishing is free for kids under 17 with no license required.
 Bring non-motorized watercraft (kayak, canoe, paddleboard) for the lake.
 Closed on Thanksgiving, Christmas Eve/Day, and New Year's Day.